-General Summary: The Admissions Officer in the Office of Undergraduate Admissions will be responsible for recruiting and conducting application review from a specified regional territory for freshman and transfer admission to the Krieger School of Arts and Sciences and the Whiting School of Engineering.
+The Office of Undergraduate Admissions is seeking an Admissions Officer who will be responsible for recruiting and conducting application review from a specified regional territory for freshman and transfer admission to the Krieger School of Arts and Sciences and the Whiting School of Engineering.
 In this role, the Admissions Officer serves as a public facing ambassador for the Office of Undergraduate Admissions and Johns Hopkins University.
 The position will involve in-person and virtual recruitment, as well as some projects across the office which may include working with student volunteer groups, assisting with office programs, responding to and working with prospective students and families, and engaging university partners.
 They will also be responsible for supporting roles in larger projects that work towards office priorities and goals.
 This position requires an average of eight to ten weeks of travel and occasional evening/weekend work.

 Manage internal and external relationships: Faculty, counselors, prospective students and families, current students, university administrators, high school counselors, alumni.